Pinnata/pinnata-contracts-celo/README.md

 ### AddLiquidity

-1. User calls `execute(0, USDT, WETH, data)` on HomoraBank contract. `data` encodes UniswapSpell function call with arguments (including how much of each asset to supply, to borrow, and slippage control settings).
+1. User calls `execute(0, USDT, WETH, data)` on DahliaBank contract. `data` encodes UniswapSpell function call with arguments (including how much of each asset to supply, to borrow, and slippage control settings).
 2. HomoraBank forwards data call to Caster.
 3. Caster does low-level call (with `data`, which encodes `addLiquidity` function call with arguments) to UniswapSpell.
 4. UniswapSpell executes `addLiquidityWERC20`